North Korea's girl with seven names still feels hunted

 “Right now the signal is not so good.
 I can’t hear their voice clearly ...
 And my aunt says after a minute, oh my god, we have to turn off the phone now we’re being monitored.”

-The aunt was sent to a labor camp for a few months last year, accused of trying to escape.
+The aunt was sent to a labour camp for a few months last year, accused of trying to escape.
 “She was reported by her best friend.
 That’s how this regime works,” Lee said.

 Sending money across the border - or private communications of any kind with the North - is also illegal in South Korea.